 Nationalism has always found its way into the political landscape and over the years, politicians have used nationalism as a selling point in their political campaigns.
 Take the example of President Donald Trump who called for ‘America First’ and ‘Make America Great Again’, and Narendra Modi’s call for Hindu nationalism.
 People imagine a new, better, country under the umbrella of nationalism, which automatically nullifies all the qualifications and characteristics of political leaders because all that matters is ‘nationalism’.

 Public leaders have also used it as a shield to defend themselves during a crisis by using it as an emotional approach to unify people.
-The strategy has worked most of them but it puts serious questions on the ability of the political leaders to adopt practical solutions.
+The strategy has worked for most of them but it puts serious questions on the ability of the political leaders to adopt practical solutions.
 Besides, nationalism is also an over-used strategy in 2019 as a means of raising money for political campaigns.

 A Means to an End